 Participants and HACA are permitted pre-hearing discovery rights.
 The family must be given the opportunity to examine before the hearing any PHA documents that are directly relevant to the hearing.
 The family must be allowed to copy any such documents at their own expense.
-If HACA does not make the document available for examination on request of the family, HACA may not rely on the document at the hearing.
+If make the document available for examination on request of HACA, the family may not rely on the document at the hearing.